cdevoogd/apollo/docs/configuration.md

 ```

 `ACCESS_TOKEN` is where you will need to put the bot’s access token for Discord.
 This can be found in the [Discord Developer Dashboard](https://discordapp.com/developers/applications/).

+`PASTEE_TOKEN` is an API access token to [paste.ee](https://paste.ee/).
+This token is used to create logs of bulk message deletions, as they will not fit into a Discord message.
+ You can get a token for this site simply by registering.

 The other keys are where your MongoDB connection information is stored.
 `MONGO_USER` and `MONGO_PASS` are your username and password used to authenticate with the database.